 Individuals often use rat poison in an attempt to solve their raccoon, mouse, rat, skunk, mole, gopher and opossum problems.
 But when you use poison to control your wildlife problems, you may inadvertently kill cats, dogs, snakes, hawks, and even eagles.
 There are humane reasons not to use rodenticides, but there are practical ones as well, for instance, you may have to cut open your walls to remove dead animals.

 A past client hired us to remove the exterior walls and ceiling of an attic in order to remove an entire family of dead raccoons - raccoons that died as a result of the homeowner's attempt at a do-it-yourself attic raccoon removal utilizing poisons.
-But it’s not just larger animals, mice dying in walls can cause problems as well.
-Note the d-CON poisoned mouse pictured below, this one little creature alone created enough stench to force the homeowners to move out of their house and call us from their hotel room.
+Notice the d-CON poisoned mouse shown in the photo just below, this one little creature alone created enough stench to force the homeowners to move out of their house and call us from their hotel room.
 Hotel fees, drywall repair, painting, deodorizing, dead pets ... how much does mouse poison really cost?

-An obvious hazard of using rat poison is the possibility that yours or your neighbor’s pet may accidentally get a hold of it.
-A situation seen over and over in veterinary emergency rooms.
-When wildlife eats rat poison bars, their feces can turn the color of the poison.
-The photo to the left shows a turquoise colored feces, which was the result of the animals eating the Tomcat brand of rat poison bars.
+When animals eat rat poison, their feces can turn the color of the poison.
+The photo below shows a turquoise colored feces, which was the result of raccoons eating the Tomcat brand of rat poison bars.
 This particular feces belonged to the family of dead, poisoned raccoons we removed from a client's attic.
 If you see that your pet has produced an unusual color feces you may wish to seek medical attention for it right away.

-In summary and in most cases, you have two choices.
-One, fix the holes in your building so the rats and mice do not enter anymore and be done with it once and for all, or two, trap and poison risking all of the problems that come along with it.
-Ask yourself ... which method is really the more cost effective one?
+In most cases, when it comes to mouse or rat problem, you have two choices.
+One, fix the holes in your building so the rats and mice don't enter anymore - and be done with them once and for all, or two, utilize traps and poisons - and risk all of the problems that come along with it.
+Ask yourself ... which method is really the most cost effective one?

-Annette King-Tucker of Wild Heart Ranch, a non-profit wildlife rehabilitation clinic is seen here to the left holding "Spirit", an American Bald Eagle.
-Spirit looks good in this picture but he soon died due to secondary poisoning.
+Annette King of Wild Heart Ranch, a non-profit wildlife rehabilitation clinic, is seen below holding "Spirit", an American Bald Eagle.

-Annette King-Tucker On The Hazards Of Secondary Poisoning:
+Annette King On The Hazards Of Secondary Poisoning

 "Wildlife are typically discovered too late to benefit from medical treatment after ingesting rodent poison.
 We generally see a severely lethargic animal, often seizing or bleeding from the rectum, urethra or vomiting blood.
 Their gums will be pale, body temp failing and sooner or later, sometimes in feces or vomit or later in necropsy, the tell tale turquoise color of the poison will show up."